Hamlet (place): Switzerland

-In the four national languages hamlets are known as Weiler (German), hameaux (French), frazioni (Italian) and fracziun (Romansh).
+In the four national languages, hamlets are known as Weiler (German), hameaux (French), frazioni (Italian) and fracziun (Romansh).
 A hamlet is always part of a larger municipality or may be shared between two municipalities.
 The difference between a hamlet and a village is that typically a hamlet lacks a compact core settlement and lacks a central building such as a church or inn.
 However, some hamlets (Kirchwiler) may have grown up as an unplanned settlement around a church.
-There is no population limit that defines a hamlet and some hamlets have a larger population than some of the smallest municipalities.
-Generally there are no street names in a hamlet; rather, addresses are given by hamlet name and a number.
+No population limit defines a hamlet and some hamlets have a larger population than some of the smallest municipalities.
+Generally, there are no street names in a hamlet; rather, addresses are given by hamlet name and a number.
 House numbers might start at one side of the hamlet and continue to the other side or may have no clear organization.

 A hamlet may form or have formed a Bürgergemeinde (legal place of citizenship regardless of where a person was born or currently lives) and may own common property for the Bürgergemeinde.